HL7/davinci-alerts/input/pagecontent/guidance.md

 - The Sender shall provide structured data whenever possible.
 - Notifications are transacted to the `$process-message` operation endpoint.
 - The Da Vinci Notification Message Bundle Profile is the FHIR object that is exchanged for all notification transactions.
+- Considerations for sensitive data when triggering a Notification need to be taken into account and hence all events may not trigger a notification.

 ---